Understanding the Criminal Case Against Former President Donald Trump

 The punishment for a Class E felony is one to four years in prison.
 Trump is charged with 34 counts, and if he's convicted of more than one, the judge gets to decide whether to give him consecutive rather than concurrent sentences (though the judge might have to impose concurrent sentences on some charges, depending on what Trump's convicted of and what the evidence is).
 Consecutive sentences are served one after another and can significantly lengthen the amount of time someone spends behind bars.
 (Concurrent sentences are served at the same time.)

 Many factors go into a judge's sentencing decision, such as the circumstances of the offense and whether the defendant has any prior convictions.
-At this early stage, we can't know what's in store for Trump and will have to wait and see as the case unfolds.
+At this stage, we can't know what's in store for Trump and will have to wait and see as the case unfolds.

 (N.Y.
 Penal Law §§ 70.00, 70.25 (2023).)